 What to Wear?

 There’s no official dress code for the après-ski scene, although you do want to ditch the clunky ski boots.
 They tend to make it hard to walk.
 Because the activities typically happen right after skiing or snowboarding, you’ll often find folks still donning their finest ski hat, ski jacket and other ski clothing as they kick back with a steaming hot chocolate, ice cold beer or frozen margarita.

 Wear whatever is most comfortable and appropriate for whatever activity you decide to pursue.
 And please skip the ski jacket if you’re heading for the hot tub.

 Après & Live Music

 What makes après in Vail even better?
 Why live music, of course.
-Check out the lineup of live music and special après parties every month this winter beginning in November, including Vail’s 60th birthday bash on December 15-17.
+Check out the lineup of live music.
 Enjoy hot chocolate, handcrafted cocktails and gourmet snacks at Vail’s hottest après spots.

 Best Après-Ski Spots in Vail